-The recipient and subrecipient must comply with the provisions of the Drug-Free Workplace Act of 1988 (41 U.S.C. § 8102) and DOC implementing regulations published at d.
-Foreign Travel

-2 CFR Part 1329 (Requirements for Drug-Free Workplace (Financial Assistance)), which require that the recipient and subrecipient take certain actions to provide a drug-free workplace.
+The recipient and subrecipient must comply with the provisions of the Drug-Free Workplace Act of 1988 (41 U.S.C. § 8102) and DOC implementing regulations published at 2 CFR Part 1329 (Requirements for Drug-Free Workplace (Financial Assistance)), which require that the recipient and subrecipient take certain actions to provide a drug-free workplace.